 Grant support: Rose and Lawrence C. Page Foundation

-Correspondence: Patrick Schloss, pschloss@umich.edu, 734-647-5801

 Disclosures: nothing to disclose

 Author contributions: DKT conceived and designed the study, collected samples and obtained funding.
 CCK and KJF processed the samples.
 KJF analyzed the data and wrote the manuscript.
 MTR and PDS contributed intellectual content.
 PDS supervised the analysis.
 All authors provided critical revision of the manuscript.

-Abstract Background and Aims: The microbiome has been implicated in the development of colorectal cancer (CRC).
-Here we profile the of the healthy proximal and distal mucosa and lumen.
+Abstract Background and Aims: The microbiome has been implicated in the development of colorectal cancer (CRC) and inflammatory bowel diseases (IBD).
+The specific traits of these diseases vary along the axis of the digestive tract.
+Further, variation in the structure of the gut microbiota has been associated with both diseases.
+Here we profiled the microbiota of the healthy proximal and distal mucosa and lumen to better understand how bacterial populations vary along the colon.

-Methods: We used a two-colonoscope approach 20 healthy subjects that had not undergone any bowel preparation procedure.
-16S rRNA gene sequencing
+Methods: We used a two-colonoscope approach to sample proximal and distal mucosal and luminal contents from the colons of 20 healthy subjects that had not undergone any bowel preparation procedure.
+The biopsies and home-collected stool were subjected to 16S rRNA gene sequencing and Random Forest classification models were built using taxa abundance and location to identify microbiota specific to each site.

-Results: he right mucosa and lumen .
-The distal mucosa had higher abundance of Finegoldia, Murdochiella, Peptoniphilus, Porphyromonas and Anaerococcus.
+Results: The right mucosa and lumen had the most similar community structures of the five sites we considered from each subject.
+The distal mucosa had higher relative abundance of Finegoldia, Murdochiella, Peptoniphilus, Porphyromonas and Anaerococcus.
 The proximal mucosa had more of the genera Enterobacteriaceae, Bacteroides and Pseudomonas.
 The classification model performed well when classifying mucosal samples into proximal or distal sides (AUC=0.850).
 Separating proximal and distal luminal samples proved more challenging (AUC=0.580) and specific microbiota that differentiated the two were hard to identify.

 Conclusions: By sampling the unprepped colon, we identified distinct bacterial populations native to the proximal and distal sides.
-Further investigation of these bacteria may elucidate if and how these groups contribute to different processes on the respective sides of the colon.
+Further investigation of these bacteria may elucidate if and how these groups contribute to different disease processes on their respective sides of the colon.

-Words: 2/260
+Words: 259/260